Henriquez-Katherine/Calc_1/README.md

 # Calc_1

 Hi, People.
-That my first on GitHub program on Python and others.
+This is my first program on Github.
+I wrote it with python and C++.
+Well, that's all